Updated: October 21, 2020

 1. Windows-Based vs. Web-Based

 Salesforce does not require software to be installed and maintained.
 Salesforce is served up from redundant data centers in the “cloud”.
-All a user needs to access Salesforce is a browser such as Chrome, FireFox or Safari.
-This means that it does not matter whether a user is on Windows, Mac, Linux, iOs or some other platform.
+All a user needs to access Salesforce is a Chrome, Firefox, or Safari browser.
+This means that it does not matter whether a user is on Windows, Mac, Linux, iOs, or some other platform.
 Extensive security measures, both physical and logical, keep data safe and protected.

-Some end-users still prefer Windows navigation over browser navigation and management at some companies still prefer to run an application in-house vs. in the cloud.
+Some end-users prefer Windows navigation over browser navigation, and management at some companies still prefer to run an application in-house vs. in the cloud.

 2. Pricing Model

 5 concurrent GoldMine user licenses can be purchased for $3,195.
 One year of support is included in this price.
 Each additional user is $695 + $139 support.
 There are volume discounts for 10 or more additional users.
-Concurrent users must be network users who are directly connected to the main database.
+Concurrent users must be network users directly connected to the central database.
 Offline, synchronizing users must be named users—named user licenses are also.
-Customers must be current on software maintenance in order to be able to purchase new licenses and receive support.
+Customers must be current on software maintenance to be able to purchase new licenses and receive support.
 Customers are responsible for the cost of needed server hardware and software components.

 3. Software Upgrades

-Most GoldMine customers upgrade GoldMine periodically in order to receive: support for new versions of Windows and MS Office; new features; and bug fixes.
-Upgrading GoldMine requires installing a new version of software on each user’s local PC, as well as on remote user laptop or desktop machines.
+Most GoldMine customers upgrade GoldMine periodically to receive: support for new versions of Windows and MS Office, new features, and bug fixes.
+Upgrading GoldMine requires installing a new version of software on each user’s local PC and on remote user laptops or desktop machines.

 Salesforce provides three major releases per year.
-These upgrades occur in background.
+These upgrades occur in the background.
 With minor exceptions, are seamless—they just happen.
-As with other cloud-based applications such as Google Workspace, this type of transparent upgrade allows for a rapid pace of innovation and does not come at any extra cost.
+As with other cloud-based applications such as Google Workspace, this type of transparent upgrade allows for rapid innovation and does not come at any extra cost.

 4. Contact-Centric vs. Account-Centric

 GoldMine is generally considered to be a contact-centric application.
 It does not have the concept of an Account (Company) record that Contacts are related to.
-Secondary Contacts can be added to a primary Contact record — however, users can only do a basic lookup on these Contacts and they can’t do any extended profiling of these Contacts, as custom fields are not available in the Secondary Contacts list.
-In addition, an organizational tree can be created in order to display related Contacts under a Company.
+Secondary Contacts can be added to a primary Contact record.
+However, users can only do a basic lookup on these Contacts.
+They can’t do any extended profiling of these Contacts, as custom fields are not available in the Secondary Contacts list.
+In addition, an organizational tree can be created to display related Contacts under a Company.

 Here is some further insight into the differences between account-centric and contact-centric applications.